akshayakumar/CiscoHackathon/README.md

+Good Citizen Code of Conduct:
+All hardware resources in the lab are an dedicated instances.Please, do not erase resources you have not created yourself.
+Also, do not perform performance testing against this dedicated instance of Developer Platform.

 # CiscoHackathon 101

 This Github page has API reference  for the most popular Cisco environments like Cisco CMX (location based services), DNA Center, Meraki, Cisco Spark & also Security API for Cisco Umbrella & Firepower.